-Mahad Khan is a Certified Agile Practitioner currently working as Senior Projects Lead.
+Mahad Khan is a Certified Agile Practitioner currently working as Project Manager.
 Dedicated, team driven and most importantly passionate about providing the best experience to the customers.
 His ability to coordinate internal resources and vendors results in the flawless execution of projects.
 He believes every day you have an opportunity to improve, learn and explore new things in IT.

 I have learned, anything which has been planned well and analyzed thoroughly in corporate life or non-corporate life will always lead towards a satisfying result because you are already aware of the expected outputs.

 Similarly planning in each stage of the Project helps you to analyze the future and the critical paths of the project especially when your set of requirements is not rigid.

 To achieve such results Organizations should consider to start moving from Waterfall Project Management Techniques to Agile Project Management Techniques.
 As this will help the organization to plan the project dynamically and analyze the risk on every change in requirement.